peraltot/NYT_React/README.md

 ## Description

-This application implements a express, mongoose, cheerio and node to provide a user friendly GUI that allows for a management of current articles from CNN.
+This application implements a express, mongoose, react and node to provide a user friendly GUI that allows for a management of current articles from New York Times.

-You can refresh the articles by using the "Scrape articles button"
+You can refresh the articles by changing your search criteria and selecting the "Submit" button

 ## Install